127001sudais/jupiter-token-updater/readme.md

 # Solana Sniper Bot (Jupiter Edition)

-This project is a Solana Sniper Bot designed to operate on the Raydium decentralized exchange.
-It's built with Node.js and uses the Solana Web3.js library for interacting with the Solana blockchain.
+This project is a Solana Sniper Bot designed to operate on JUPITER station.

 ## Installation